ReedJacob/github-slideshow/_posts/0000-01-02-ReedJacob.md

 ---
 layout: slide
-title: "Welcome to our Redjacob's slide!"
+title: "Welcome to our Reedjacob's slide!"
 ---
 This is reedjacob's slide
 Use the left arrow to go back!